lake-wg/authz/draft-selander-lake-authz.md

 * The request method is POST.
 * The type is Confirmable (CON).
 * The Proxy-Scheme option is set to "coap".
-* The Uri-Host option is set to "ake-authz.arpa".
+* The Uri-Host option is set to "lake-authz.arpa".
 * The Uri-Path option is set to ".well-known/edhoc".
 * The EDHOC option {{I-D.ietf-core-oscore-edhoc}} is set and is empty.
 * The payload is prepared as described in Section 3.2. of {{I-D.ietf-core-oscore-edhoc}}, with EDHOC message_3 and the CoJP Join Request object as the OSCORE-protected payload.